UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	analysis.Rmd
+	analysis.py
     data.csv

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Some things of note:

-* Our master branch is still up-to-date with the remote repository branch
+* Our main branch is still up-to-date with the remote repository branch
   'origin/maser' - no commits have been made.
 * git is suggesting commands we could use from here: `add`, `checkout`, and `commit`.
 * git has detected README.md was modified.